greenpeace/planet4-docker/README.md

 ## What is Planet4?

-Planet4 is the NEW Greenpeace web platform
+Planet4 is the NEW Greenpeace web platform.

 ## What is this repository?